Russia under Vladimir Putin: Ideology

+Analysts have described Russia's state ideology under Vladimir Putin as nationalist and neo-imperialist.

 Political scientist Irina Pavlova said that chekists were not merely a corporation of people united to expropriate financial assets as they had long-standing political objectives of transforming Moscow to the Third Rome and an ideology of "containing" the United States.
 Columnist George Will emphasized in 2003 the nationalistic nature of Putinism: "Putinism is becoming a toxic brew of nationalism directed against neighboring nations, and populist envy, backed by assaults of state power, directed against private wealth.
 Putinism is a form of national socialism without the demonic element of its pioneer".
 According to Illarionov, the ideology of chekists is nashism ("ours-ism"), the selective application of rights.

-According to Dmitri Trenin (2004), Head of the Carnegie Moscow Center, the then Russia was one of the least ideological countries around the world: "Ideas hardly matter, whereas interests reign supreme.
+According to Dmitri Trenin (2004), head of the Carnegie Moscow Center, the then Russia was one of the least ideological countries around the world: "Ideas hardly matter, whereas interests reign supreme.
 It is not surprising then that the worldview of Russian elites is focused on financial interests.
 Their practical deeds in fact declare In capital we trust".
 Trenin described Russia's elite involved in the process of policy-making as people who largely owned the country.
 Most of them were not public politicians, but the majority were bureaucratic capitalists.
 According to Trenin, "having survived in a ruthless domestic business and political environment, Russian leaders are well adjusted to rough competition and will take that mindset to the world stage".
 However, Trenin called Russian-Western relations, from Moscow's perspective, "competitive, but not antagonistic".
 He said that "Russia does not crave world domination, and its leaders do not dream of restoring the Soviet Union.
 They plan to rebuild Russia as a great power with a global reach, organized as a supercorporation".

 According to Trenin, Russians "no longer recognize U.S. or European moral authority".
 He said that "from the Russian perspective, there is no absolute freedom anywhere in the world, no perfect democracy, and no government that does not lie to its people.
 In essence, all are equal by virtue of sharing the same imperfections.
 Some are more powerful than others, however, and that is what really counts".